 \subsection{Hierarchical GRU-assisted PatchMatch}

-It is worth noting that previous works compute dense correspondence field on the low-resolution level because of memory constraints and speed limitations.
+It is worth noting the previous works compute dense correspondence field at the low-resolution level because of memory constraints and speed limitations.
 We propose to exploit the correspondences on the full-resolution feature level, \ie, $\mathbf{f}^x_{L}$ and $\mathbf{f}^y_{L}$, and present a novel effective approach that is much less demanding in memory and time.

 {\bf Coarse-to-fine strategy.} Directly establishing the correspondences on full-resolution features not only increases the computational complexity, but also magnifies the noise and ambiguities of small patches.
 To deal with that, we propose a coarse-to-fine strategy on the pyramid of latent representations.
-In particular, we start with correspondence matching in the lowest resolution level, and use the matching results as initial guidance in the subsequent higher-resolution level.
+In particular, we start with correspondence matching at the lowest resolution level, and use the matching results as the initial guidance at the subsequent, higher-resolution level.
 In this way, the correspondence fields of all the levels can be acquired.
 Formally we have,